BIGdeadLock/TweetsSearchEngine/README.md

 ********************************

 To run the search engine:
+  1) Install all the requiments in the requiments.txt
+  2) Run the setup module
-  1) In the main you can change the query that will be searched.
+  3) In the main you can change the query that will be searched.
 There is a list of queries in the queries.txt file
-  2) Run the main module to start the program
+  4) Run the main module to start the program

 ********************************
 The merger module is implementing the BSBI algorithm to merge posting files.